CampusDual/2023-BBE-1-G1_HotelResources/README.md

 The REST API is defined using yaml files and, in compile time, the [Ontimize OpenAPI](http://www.ontimize.com/xwiki/bin/view/Ontimize+Boot/OpenAPI+plugin) plugin generates the models and the controller interfaces that must be implemented on the application.

-The Ontimize OpenAPI plugin also provides the Swagger user interface and it will be available for local and compose environments at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
+The Ontimize OpenAPI plugin also provides the Swagger user interface and it will be available at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).